ajd12342/CS251-Battleship/README.md

     - To rotate a ship and place it, first click the ship's shape to select it.
 Any subsequent clicks on the same shape will rotate it.
 Place on the board as before.
     - After completing placing of all ships, click the Submit button.
  - Once your opponent finishes placing their ships, both of you will be directed to the game page
+ - Each player is given a chance to shoots at their opponent's ships alternatively.
+Each turn lasts for 20 seconds after which you forfeit you turn and the opponent plays.
+For a correct move you get another move.
  - Enjoy the game :smiley:

+ ## Scoring
+ - For each correct shot fired in time `t` seconds the player is awarded `20-t` points
+ - For each wrong shot fired, no points are awarded or deducted
+ - At the end of the game, the winner is awarded points equal the sum of points awarded at each move

  ## Dependencies
  - __Linux__
    - Python Dev